Databases, Searches & Other Resources

-Databases & Searches
+Databases and Searches

-DrugMatrix is the scientific communities' largest molecular toxicology reference database and informatics system.
+DrugMatrix and ToxFx DatabasesDrugMatrix is one of the largest molecular toxicology reference database and informatics system.
 DrugMatrix is populated with the comprehensive results of thousands of highly controlled and standardized toxicological experiments in which rats or primary rat hepatocytes were systematically treated with therapeutic, industrial, and environmental chemicals at both non-toxic and toxic doses.
 Following administration of these compounds in vivo, comprehensive studies of the effects of these compounds were carried out at multiple time points and in multiple target organs.

 ToxFx is an automated toxicogenomics analysis application.
 The ToxFX analytical approach utilizes toxicogenomic signatures, specially-curated biochemical pathways and other relevant data to interpret toxicity-related transcriptomic data in minutes and presents the results as a detailed, customized report.
 This report is intended to improve your understanding of compound toxicity.

-- The Excel spreadsheet contains three pages: (1) data, (2) references, and (3) abbreviations.
+- The spreadsheet has three sheets: (1) data, (2) references, and (3) abbreviations.

 - The database includes data published through 2010.